 Triple Delight Blueberries returned to CUESA farmers markets several weeks ago, and Sierra Cascade returns with organic berries this week.
 While the rough winter has taken a toll on many farms, Kim Sorenson reports that this is an exceptional year for blueberries.

 “It brings us a lot of joy to grow something that people love so much,” says Kim.

 Find Sierra Cascade Blueberry Farm at the Ferry Plaza Farmers Market on Saturdays.
-Triple Delight Blueberries is at the Ferry Plaza on Saturdays, Tuesdays, and Thursdays, and Jack London Square on Sundays.
-For inspiration on what to do with all those blue beauties, check out the Sorenson Family Blueberry Salsa and the Carlon Family Blueberry Pie.
+Triple Delight Blueberries is at the Ferry Plaza on Saturdays, Tuesdays, and Thursdays.
+For inspiration on what to do with all those blue beauties, check out our recipe archive.

 Photos courtesy of Triple Delight Blueberries and Sierra Cascade Blueberry Farm.
 This article was updated from a previously published version.